 ArcGIS Enterprise uses an identity-based security model.
-Any content such as layers, services, maps, and apps are secured through groups within the ArcGIS Enterprise portal.
-These groups are created in the portal; you can add users manually to these groups, or you can link them to enterprise groups from your organization’s identity store, such as Active Directory-based, LDAP-based, or SAML-based identity provider.
+Any content such as layers, services, maps, and apps is secured through groups in the ArcGIS Enterprise portal.
+These groups are created in the portal; you can add users manually to these groups, or you can link them to groups from your organization’s identity store, such as an Active Directory-based, LDAP-based, or SAML-based identity provider.

-Keep in mind that when you federate an ArcGIS Server site with your portal, the ArcGIS Enterprise security model takes over.
+When you federate an ArcGIS Server site with your portal, the ArcGIS Enterprise security model takes over.
 Any content that already resides on your ArcGIS Server site will automatically be owned by the portal’s initial administrator account.
 To enable access, you need to share the items to the appropriate group or groups in your portal.
-This step only applies if you are federating an ArcGIS Server site that already contains some content, and would not apply to new server deployments.
+This step only applies if you are federating an ArcGIS Server site that already contains some content.
+It does not apply to new server deployments.